Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

 If nothing holds any meaning, perhaps a cataclysmic disaster would merely wipe things clean.
 After all, what does it matter?
 As Ministry said in The Fall, "Everything is useless, nothing works at all, nothing ever matters, welcome to the Fall."

-Punk Rock & Existential Nihilism
+Punk Rock and Existential Nihilism

 Although there are nihilistic songs within many musical genres, no musical movement is more representative of existential nihilism than punk rock.